What is ‘buying the dip’ and how can you do it?

 Buying the dip summed up

-- ‘Buying the dip’ is the name for a tactic where you’ll go long or purchase an asset after its price has temporarily fallen in value, in order to hopefully make a profit when the price rebounds
+- ‘Buying the dip’ is the name for a tactic where you’ll go long on an asset after its price has temporarily fallen in value, in order to hopefully make a profit when the price rebounds

 - Buying the dip as a trader means using CFDs.
 These are leveraged, meaning both profits and losses can significantly outweigh your margin amount, so ensure that you always trade within your means